CanDIG/CanDIGv2/docs/install-docker.md

 make build-all
 ```

-On some machines (MacOS), it may be necessary to add the following to /etc/hosts:
+On some machines (MacOS & Ubuntu), it may be necessary to add the following to /etc/hosts:
 ```
 ::1	candig.docker.internal
 ```